 GeneCards Summary for MBD2 Gene

 MBD2 (Methyl-CpG Binding Domain Protein 2) is a Protein Coding gene.
 Diseases associated with MBD2 include Tetralogy Of Fallot.
-Among its related pathways are Development NOTCH1-mediated pathway for NF-KB activity modulation and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include chromatin binding and protein domain specific binding.
+Among its related pathways are Gene Expression and Development NOTCH1-mediated pathway for NF-KB activity modulation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and protein domain specific binding.
 An important paralog of this gene is MBD3.

 UniProtKB/Swiss-Prot for MBD2 Gene

 Binds CpG islands in promoters where the DNA is methylated at position 5 of cytosine within CpG dinucleotides.
 Binds hemimethylated DNA as well.
 Recruits histone deacetylases and DNA methyltransferases.
 Acts as transcriptional repressor and plays a role in gene silencing.
 Functions as a scaffold protein, targeting GATAD2A and GATAD2B to chromatin to promote repression.
 May enhance the activation of some unmethylated cAMP-responsive promoters.